-Both the lights-on and lights-off responses showed graded responses to changes in stimulus intensity.
-Examples of lights-on and lights-off responses to an intensity series are shown in Fig. 3A and B, respectively.
-Time-to-peak declined with intensity for the lights-on responses and was 17.0 ± 2.6 ms at maximum intensity (Fig. 3C).
-Interestingly, the time-to-peak of the lights-off responses became longer with increasing intensity, and at maximum intensity it was 324.7 ± 56.2 ms (Fig. 3D).
-The V-log I curves from the two responses are close to identical (Fig. 3E) and span at least 3 log units.
+Both the light-on and light-off responses showed graded responses to changes in stimulus intensity.
+Examples of light-on and light-off responses to an intensity series are shown in Fig. 3A and Fig. 3B respectively.
+Time-to-peak declined with intensity for the light-on responses and was $17.0 \pm 2.6$ ms at maximum intensity (Fig. 3C).
+Interestingly, the time-to-peak of the light-off responses became longer with increasing intensity and at maximum intensity it was $324.7 \pm 56.2$ ms (Fig. 3D).
+The V-log-I curves from the two responses are close to identical (Fig. 3E) and span at least 3 log units.
 There was no sign of saturation at the maximum stimulus intensity, strongly suggesting that the dynamic range is even broader.